 After considering the potential implications of deviations, corrective actions and results for data quality indicators, the project team will determine if the data can be used as intended and define potential limitations on data use.
-A data useability assessment will summarize the outputs of the six-step process and provide a final conclusion.
+A data useability assessment will summarize the outputs of the six-step process and provide a final conclusion on data useability.